return42/sphkerneldoc/linux_src_doc/virt/kvm/arm/mmu_c.rst

-Assumes hyp_pgd is a page table used strictly in Hyp-mode and therefore contains either mappings in the kernel memory area (above PAGE_OFFSET), or device mappings in the vmalloc range (from VMALLOC_START to VMALLOC_END).
+Assumes hyp_pgd is a page table used strictly in Hyp-mode and therefore contains either mappings in the kernel memory area (above PAGE_OFFSET), or device mappings in the idmap range.

-boot_hyp_pgd should only map two pages for the init code.
+boot_hyp_pgd should only map the idmap range, and is only used in the extended idmap case.

 .. _`create_hyp_mappings`: